DEMONSLAYER66/Overseer/Full Directive List.md

   - *Items*
     > - The items sold and purchased here range from general proper items to exclusive and expensive items that will make you a more proper gentleman overall.
     > - Once purchased, certain items allow the member to be a part of the `🎩 Exclusive Gentleman Collection`, a highly esteemed and respectable community of individuals within your guild.
-    > - Members who have any of these exclusive items shall be distinguished when displaying their items using my `/displaycase` directive to show off their item collection!
+    > - Members who have any of these exclusive items shall be distinguished when displaying their items using my <a href=#displaycase>`/displaycase`</a> directive to show off their item collection!
   - *May your shopping experience at **The Aristocrat's Emporium** be pleasant and well, good sir.*

 <p align="center">